nus-cs2113-AY2223S1/tp/docs/team/indraneelrp.md

 # Indraneel Paranjape - Project Portfolio Page

 ## Overview
-myReviews is a desktop application allowing users to save, rate and track movies or TV shows that they have watched easily. myReviews is fully written in Java, and users can interact with the application using Command Line Interface (CLI).
+myReviews is a desktop application allowing users to easily save, rate and track movies or TV shows that they have watched. myReviews is fully written in Java, and users interact with the application via Command Line Interface (CLI).
 Given below are my contributions to the project:

 ### Summary of Contributions